Xorlev/grpc-jersey/README.md

 ## Example Usage

+grpc-jersey requires a minimum of Java 8 at this time.

 Snapshot artifacts are available on the Sonatype snapshots repository, releases are available on Maven Central.

 Example provided here uses the [gradle-protobuf-plugin](https://github.com/google/protobuf-gradle-plugin)